-Why aren't trees damaged by mould and rot?
-The answer to this question can help you understand something important about mould:
+Why aren't trees damaged by mold and rot?
+The answer to this question can help you understand something important about mold:

-As mould begins to grow, it feeds on the sugars, starches, and other compounds in wood.
-Living wood protects itself from this kind of mould and rot damage with its bark.
-Bark is absent of the sugars and starches that mould eats, discouraging mould growth.
-When wood is cut and processed, it loses this natural layer of protection and opens the door for mould and rot growth.
+As mold begins to grow, it feeds on the sugars, starches, and other compounds in wood.
+Living wood protects itself from this kind of mold and rot damage with its bark.
+The bark is absent of the sugars and starches that mold eats, discouraging mold growth.
+When wood is cut and processed, it loses this natural layer of protection and opens the door for mold and rot growth.

-Surface mould is able only to consume the sugars and starches in the wood, which does not influence the strength of the wood.
+Surface Mold is able only to consume the sugars and starches in the wood, which does not influence the strength of the wood.

 Wood rot is able to consume sugars and starches as well, but it's also able to convert the structural polymers in wood fibers to food, which weakens the wood's strength.

-If you have surface mould, it can be cleaned off without having damaged your wood.
+If you have surface mold, it can be cleaned off without having damaged your wood.
 Wood rot is a deeper problem that may require serious repairs.

 Crawl space jack posts do more than just reinforce your rotting crawl space beams and posts -- they can also be used over time to attempt to restore your floor to its original, level position.

-Often, it's not necessary to replace the wood -- even when the crawl space frame shows mould damage.
+Often, it's not necessary to replace the wood -- even when the crawl space frame shows mold damage.